www.troop2el.org

 Costs

-How much does Boy Scouting cost?
-The annual registration fee is a nominal fee paid each fall to offically enroll the Scout in the local Troop and the national Boy Scouts of America (BSA) organization.
+How much does Scouting cost?
+The annual registration fee is paid each fall to officially enroll the Scout in the local Troop and the national Boy Scouts of America (BSA) organization.
 Other costs through the course of scouting include fees for special activities and uniform purchases.
+The Troop/Crew 2 Committee sets the final registration fee amount each year after determining the level of fundraising and support the organization can provide to offset the fees set by national Boy Scouts of America (BSA) organization.

 The annual membership fee for each Scout in Troop 2 is applied by the troop toward:

-Boys Life magazine subscription - $11 - optional
+Scout Life magazine subscription - $15 - optional

 Fees for Outings / Activities - varies